 You can clearly track your progress and see how far you’ve come when you start celebrating the microscopic milestones.
 The sense of not being “there yet” won’t bring feelings of incompetence as usual.
-Instead, you’ll have a steady stream of dopamine and seratonin to feed your system on the regular.
+Instead, you’ll have a steady stream of dopamine and serotonin to feed your system on the regular.
 You’ll have a log of positive vibes to keep yourself motivated when you hit those rough spots to remind yourself that a temporary obstacle does not have to indicate a failure.

 This worked for me when I returned to my hometown.
-I acquired multiple friendships from my travels, giving me access to lengthy face times and long-distance cameraderie.
+I acquired multiple friendships from my travels, giving me access to lengthy face times and long-distance camaraderie.
 And although during this time period I experienced depression, I felt ok knowing that there were people I could talk to in a moment’s notice – but these friends had no physical presence, of course.
 After four months living in my new environment, I gained a total of one friend within my current city of residence.

 One day, someone challenged me to ‘prove my success’ at friendship and building stable relationships.
 I knew this person’s criteria demanded physical interaction, so I shrugged and said “none,” but while I watched myself being judged, I felt completely comfortable inside.
 I had my proof already with the multiple friends I made overseas.
 I had my strength to endure the judgment because I knew I would gain more friends in my new city.
 And I didn’t let someone’s criticism sway me.

 If I did not take the time to celebrate the friendships I made when I traveled, I would have crumbled under the pressure to meet this person’s view of “real friendship”.
 Instead, I realized how different relationships can look for others, and chose to love the ones I made in the way they’ve shaped themselves.

 Ways I celebrate my small successes: